 Once you have purchased your domain, you may add it to your Elementor Cloud Website as a Custom Domain.
 In order to do this, you will first need to make some changes to your domain’s DNS (Domain Name System) records.
 This document will walk you through the steps.

 Follow the guidelines according to your domain registrar

-From your Elementor dashboard, go to Websites and click the cog icon located in the upper right of your website’s card to open the site details screen.
+From your Elementor Cloud Dashboard, go to Websites and click the Manage This Website button located in your website’s card to open the site details screen.
 From the Manage Domains section, click the Add Custom Domain link.

 A popup screen will then appear that looks like the following:

 Keep this popup screen open as you will need to copy the information to your registrar.
 To do this, you will need to log into your domain’s registrar account where you purchased your domain in a new tab.

 Once you’ve logged in to your registrar’s website in a new browser tab, you will need to edit your DNS records by adding or editing the A record to point at your Hosted Elementor Website’s IP address.
 Please refer to your registrar’s documentation for locating their DNS tools.